RoobeshRaoED/EX-2-Data-Manipulation-Language-DML-and-Data-Control-Language-DCL-Commands/README.md

 ### OUTPUT:

-### Q8) Sort emp table in ascending order by hire-date and list ename, job, deptno and hire-date.
+### Q8) Sort MANAGER table in ascending order by hire-date and list ename, job, deptno and hire-date.

 ### QUERY: